ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`service_ensure`

 Determines whether the service should be running.
-Valid values are true, false, 'running' or 'stopped' when Puppet should manage the service.
-Any other value will set ensure to false for the Apache service, which is useful when you want to let the service be managed by some other application like Pacemaker.
+Valid values are 'true', 'false', 'running', or 'stopped' when Puppet should manage the service.
+Any other value sets ensure to 'false' for the Apache service, which is useful when you want to let the service be managed by some other application like Pacemaker.
 Defaults to 'running'.

 #####`service_name`

 Name of the Apache service to run.
-Defaults to: 'httpd' on RedHat, 'apache2' on Debian, and 'apache22' on FreeBSD.
+Defaults to: 'httpd' on RedHat, 'apache2' on Debian and Gentoo, and 'apache22' on FreeBSD.

+#####`service_manage`

+Determines whether the HTTPD service state is managed by Puppet .
+Defaults to 'true'.

 #####`trace_enable`